-If the underwriters fully exercise their option to purchase additional common shares (including common shares in the form of ADSs from us), pro forma net tangible book value after this global offering would increase to SEK 31.61 per common share (\$6.87 per ADS), and there would be an immediate dilution of SEK 58.09 per common share (\$12.63 per ADS) to new investors.
+The pro forma information is illustrative only, and we will adjust this information based on the actual offering price and other terms of the global offering determined at pricing.
+If the underwriters fully exercise their option to purchase additional common shares (including common shares in the form of ADSs from us), pro forma net tangible book value after the global offering would increase to SEK per common share (\$ per ADS), and there would be an immediate dilution of SEK per common share (\$ per ADS) to new investors.

 We may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our equity holders.
-The following table shows, as of March 31, 2020 on a pro forma basis, the number of common shares purchased from us, the total consideration paid to us and the average price paid per share by existing shareholders and by new investors purchasing common shares (including common shares in the form of ADSs) in this global offering at the initial public offering price of SEK 89.70 per common share (\$19.50 per ADS), before deducting underwriting commissions and discounts and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):
+The following table shows, as of September 30, 2020 on a pro forma basis, the number of common shares purchased from us, the total consideration paid to us and the average price paid per share by existing shareholders and by new investors purchasing common shares (including common shares in the form of ADSs) in the global offering at an assumed offering price of SEK per common share (\$ per ADS), the closing price of our common shares on Nasdaq Stockholm on , 2021 (assuming a SEK/U.S. dollar exchange rate of SEK to \$1.00 as of , 2021 and an ADS-to-share ratio of 1:2), before deducting estimated underwriting commissions and discounts and estimated offering expenses payable by us (in thousands, except share and per share amounts and percentages):